dockstore/azul/.github/ISSUE_TEMPLATE/promotion.md

 - [ ] For `anvilprod`
   - [ ] System administrator and operator determined the commit to be promoted
   - [ ] Operator created the promotion PR
+- [ ] This issue is part of the sprint that includes the date from the issue title